 - Online through the National Wildlife Control Training Program (NWCTP):

-- Register for the exam at NWCTP (Leaves DEC website) Click on New York State WCO Certification Training.
+- Register for the exam at the NWCTP (Leaves DEC website).
+Click on New York State WCO Certification Training.

 - Dates and Locations: You can begin the online course at any time and take the exam when you are ready.

 - Fee: $200